lawrennd/old_talks/_systems/includes/nigeria-nmis-covid-join.md

 The Minister of Health in Abuja may be interested in which states are most vulnerable to COVID19.
 We now have all the information in our SQL data bases to compute what our health center provision is per capita, and what the COVID19 situation is.

-To do this, we will use the ```JOIN``` operation from SQL and introduce a new operation called ```GROUPBY```.}
+To do this, we will use the `JOIN` operation from SQL and introduce a new operation called `GROUPBY`.}

 \notes{\subsubsection{Joining in Pandas}

 As before, these operations can be done in pandas or GeoPandas.
 Before we create the SQL commands, we'll show how you can do that in pandas.

-In pandas, the equivalent of a database table is a dataframe.
+In `pandas`, the equivalent of a database table is a dataframe.
 So the JOIN operation takes two dataframes and joins them based on the key.
 The key is that special shared column between the two tables.
 The place where the 'holes align' so the two databases can be joined together.

 In GeoPandas we used an outer join.
 In an outer join you keep all rows from both tables, even if there is no match on the key.
 In an inner join, you only keep the rows if the two tables have a matching key.